 The Old Manse, Concord

 If you’re looking for the kind of clarity Ralph Waldo Emerson conveyed in Nature, spend your next free afternoon at this nine-acre Trustees property.
-At different times, both Emerson and Nathaniel Hawthorne called The Old Manse home—a history that contributes to its designation as a National Historic Landmark.
-Though the house museum and bookstore have temporarily closed, you can still frolic along the small chain of footpaths, and, should inspiration strike, bring your journal to the banks of the Concord River.
+At different times, both Emerson and Nathaniel Hawthorne called the Old Manse home—a history that contributes to its designation as a National Historic Landmark.
+Enjoy frolicing along the small chain of footpaths, and, should inspiration strike, bring your journal to the banks of the Concord River.

 Dexter Drumlin, Lancaster